-Join Richard Harrington for an in-depth discussion in this video Setting event-based scripts, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Setting event-based scripts, part of Photoshop: Automation.

 As you've probably seen, working with scripts…can be very useful to perform complex tasks.…In fact, you can even trigger scripts based on certain events.…Let's choose File, Scripts, and load the Script Events Manager.…What this allows you to do is tell scripts to be able to run scripts or actions.…So, for example, I could say, when I start the application,…run a particular action or a script.…So, for example, every time I open a document, display the camera maker.…